Eotetrapodiformes

 Eotetrapodiformes is an unranked clade of tetrapodomorphs including the four-limbed vertebrates ("tetrapods" in the traditional sense) and their closest finned relatives, two groups of stem tetrapods called tristichopterids and elpistostegalids.

 Description

 This clade is defined as "the node-based clade arising from the most recent common ancestor of Eusthenopteron and Ichthyostega plus all of its descendants," for their litany of shared morphological characteristics, such as similarities in their lower jaws and endocrania.
 Utilizing the holotype FMNH PF 610 of the sarcopterygian Litoptychus bryanti, paleontologists highlighted the division between the ethmoid and sphenoid processes, as well as vomeral and parasphenoid processes similar to those of more derived tetrapods.
 Eotetrapodiformes are considered a sister taxon to Megalichthyiformes and Rhizodontida.

 History

 The clade was named in 2010 by Michael I. Coates and Matt Friedman.

 Paleoecology

 Biogeography

 The majority of eotetrapodimorphs have been discovered from formations from southern Euramerica.
-The earliest tetrapodomorphs are known from China and Australia, from a time where relatively few examples have been discovered outside of East Asia and eastern Gondwana.
+The earliest tetrapodomorphs are known from China and Australia, from a time when relatively few examples had been discovered outside of East Asia and eastern Gondwana.